 If you are relocating to a new place, you'll need to learn how to properly pack your mattresses and beds for the move.
 From bunk beds to waterbeds, and from king size mattresses to twin size, we've got all the tips you need to help make your move easy and organized.

-Before packing mattress and bed, you'll need to pack bedding, which includes items like blanket, sheets, pillows, and comforters.
+Before packing a mattress and bed, you'll need to pack bedding, which includes items like blankets, sheets, pillows, and comforters.

 Here are some packing supplies you'll need when packing bedding and mattresses:

 - Mattress carton or mattress bags for moving